Dr Neil Christie

 Prior to joining the Archaeology and Ancient History team at the University of Leicester way back in 1992, I was both an undergraduate and then doctoral student in Archaeology at the University of Newcastle Upon Tyne; subsequently I held a Scholarship at the British School at Rome and then was employed there to prepare a major excavation report for publication (Santa Cornelia).
 I returned to Newcastle as Sir James Knott Fellow (to research late Roman Italy), and then held a British Academy Postdoctoral Research Fellowship with the Institute of Archaeology, Oxford to work on a volume on the Lombards.

-Since 1992 I have duly risen in the ranks at Leicester to Senior Lecturer and now to Reader in Archaeology.
+Since 1992 I have duly risen in the ranks at Leicester to Senior Lecturer and then to Reader (now called 'Associate Professor') in Archaeology.
 My primary administrative duty in the School is currently as Postgraduate (Research) Tutor overseeing all research postgraduates.
 For 2015-17 I am PGR Co-Director for the College of Social Sciences, Arts and Humanities, overseeing support for PhD students across the college.

 Beyond Leicester I am Reviews Editor for the journal Medieval Archaeology and for the journal of the Medieval Settlement Research Group.
 I am also a member of the Faculty for the British School at Rome.